the-nexim/.github/docs/COMMIT_CONVENTION.md

-Here is the comprehensive **Git Commit Convention Guide** in English, formatted in Markdown.
-You can copy this directly into a file named `CONTRIBUTING.md`, `COMMIT_CONVENTION.md`, or your internal wiki (Notion/Confluence).

----

 # Git Commit Convention Guide

 This document defines the standards for commit messages in our team.
 Our goal is to maintain a clear, readable, and machine-processable history that allows us to automate versioning and changelog generation.